node-red/node-red.github.io/docs/writing-functions.md

     return [ outputMsgs ];
 {% endhighlight %}

+#### Sending messages asynchronously

+If the function needs to perform an asynchronous action before sending a message, it cannot return the message at the end of the function.

+Instead, it can make use of the `node.send()` function, passing in the message(s) to be sent.
+For example:

+{% highlight javascript %}
+    doSomeAsyncWork(msg, function(result) {
+        node.send({payload:result});
+    });
+    return;
+{% endhighlight %}

+#### Logging events

+If a node needs to log something to the console, it can use one of the follow functions:

+        node.log("Something happened");
+        node.warn("Something happened you should know about");
+        node.error("Oh no, something bad happened");

+The `warn` and `error` messages also get sent to the flow editor debug tab.

+#### Handling errors

+If the function encounters an error that should halt the current flow, it should return nothing.
+To trigger a Catch node on the same tab, the function should call `node.error` with the original message as a second argument:

+        node.error("hit an error", msg);

 #### Context ####

 Aside from the `msg` object, the function also has access to a `context` object.